-I am also very interested in the development of new cheap methods for the measurement of plant traits.
-There is an assumption that there must be a trade off in data quality when you build equipment yourself on a budget, the tools I have helped to develop have proven this certainly does not need to be the case.
-By keeping cost low and using open source data processing pipelines we can make these scientific tools available for more researchers.
+I am also very interested in the development of cheap yet robust methods for the measurement of plant traits.
+There is an assumption that there must be a trade off in data quality when you build equipment yourself on a budget, yet the tools I have helped to develop have proven this certainly does not need to be the case.
+By keeping costs low and using open source data processing pipelines we can make these scientific tools available for more researchers across the world.

 Below you will find more detailed information about the projects I am currently working on (and those that I have worked on in the past).
 If you would like more information about any of my work please get in touch.